hruzgar/flutter_responsive_sliding_drawer/README.md

 # Responsive Sliding Drawer Flutter Widget

 A responsive sliding drawer for Flutter inspired by the official ChatGPT Android app.
-It adjust its behaviour based on screen width but also the platform it detects which leads to an overall responsive experience.
+It adjust its behaviour based on screen width but also the platform it detects which leads to an overall responsive and smooth experience.
 On mobile it fully mimics the sliding drawer behaviour and design from the ChatGPT Android app.

+> Small Reminder: It took me over 100 hours (yes I'm not even joking, it could be even more) to create this package with all the fine details and adjustments to mimic the ChatGPT app etc. So please don't forget to give this package star on github if it's useful to you.
+Thanks

 ![](https://raw.githubusercontent.com/hruzgar/flutter_responsive_sliding_drawer/refs/heads/main/example.gif)

 ## Features & Behaviour

 - **Responsive Layout:** The drawer adjusts its behavior depending on screen size and platform.
-On **mobile**, you can swipe anywhere on the screen to open or close it.
-On **desktop**, it behaves more like a traditional side panel with a draggable area and a resizable width.
+On mobile, you can swipe anywhere on the screen to open or close it.
+On desktop, it behaves more like a traditional side panel with a draggable area and a resizable width.
 - **Smart Gesture Handling:** Gestures feel intuitive across platforms.
 On Android and iOS, horizontal swipes control the drawer.
-On desktop platforms, gestures are limited to a small drag zone near the drawer for a more controlled experience.
+On desktop platforms, gestures are limited to a small drag zone near the drawer for a more controlled experience (or fully disabled if window width is small).
 - **Resizable on Desktop:** On wider screens (like tablets or desktops), the drawer can be resized by dragging the divider.
-You can set minimum and maximum widths, and the resizing even handles edge cases smoothly.
+You can set minimum and maximum widths, and the resizing even handles edge cases like overdrag smoothly.
 - **Smooth Animations:** Opening and closing the drawer is animated with clean transitions.
 You can tweak the speed, how fast a swipe needs to be, and how far it should go to trigger the drawer.
 - **Custom Callbacks:** Easily hook into the drawer’s lifecycle.
 Run custom logic when it starts or finishes opening or closing, or when the animation completes.
 - **Scrim Overlay (Mobile):** When the drawer is open on mobile, a dimmed background appears behind it, complete with a subtle gradient on the edge.
 Tapping or swiping this area also closes the drawer.
-- **Built-in Controller:** Control the drawer programmatically using the included `SlidingDrawerController`.
+- **Built-in Controller:** Control the drawer programmatically using the included `ResponsiveSlidingDrawerController`.
 You can open, close, or toggle it from anywhere in your app.

 ## Getting Started